rami3l/pacaptr/README.md

 `pacaptr` is a Rust port of [icy/pacapt], a wrapper for many package managers with pacman-style command syntax.

+It's highly recommended to set `pacman` as the alias of `pacaptr` on your non-ArchLinux OS.

-Run `pacaptr -Syu` on the distro of your choice!
+Run `pacman -Syu` on the OS of your choice!

 ## Contents